This haunting song features the last words of unarmed black men - Local News 8

 Usually, when a composer has a piece they would like to put out to the masses, they need connections to make it happen.
 They need a patron, musicians, a venue, and the time and money to pull it off.

-For Thompson, this opportunity came in the form of Dr. Eugene Rogers, the Grammy Award-winning director of choral activities at the University of Michigan School of Music.
+For Thompson, this opportunity came in the form of Dr. Eugene Rogers, the Grammy Award-winning director of choral activities at the University of Michigan School of Music, Theatre & Dance

 An acquaintance sent him the piece, and at first, Rogers tried to ignore it.
 The subject matter was too raw, and since some people could see it as divisive, he knew it would be a hard sell.